lkorinek/mlops-project/reports/README.md

 >
 > Answer:

 We did not perform unit testing for this part of the project.
-However we included  basic error handling was implemented, such as validating the uploaded file format, ensuring the model is loaded before processing requests, and providing meaningful error messages for invalid inputs.
+However, we included basic error handling, such as validating the uploaded file format, ensuring the model is loaded before processing requests, and providing meaningful error messages for invalid inputs.
 To implement unit testing for this script, we would use the pytest framework, which is well-suited for testing Python applications.
 Tests would include verifying individual components like image preprocessing, model loading, and the /predict_pneumonia and /monitoring endpoints.
 Additionally, we woulf include tests for edge cases, such as handling empty inputs or corrupted files.
 Automated tests could be run in a CI/CD pipeline to maintain reliability.

 ### Question 26